-Dogs for the Deaf rescues,trains, and places dogs to help with different disabilities and needs:
+Dogs for the Deaf rescues/trains/places dogs to help with different disabilities, challenges, and needs:

-Dogs for the Deaf is committed to providing the very finest quality of training for both the dogs we train and the clients we serve...
+Dogs for the Deaf is committed to providing the very finest quality of training for both the dogs we train and the people we help…

 This begins with an initial screening of dogs and applicants and continues with our commitment of professional training, support, and help throughout the life of each dog we bring in from a shelter.

 Our trainers travel to animal shelters…

-In the Western U.S. to evaluate dogs for suitabilty for one of our programs.
+on the West Coast to evaluate dogs for suitabilty for one of our programs.
 They look for dogs that are confident and friendly and bring those dogs back to our facility for medical care, spaying/neutering, and microchipping.

 Then the dogs begin their training…

-After 5-6 months of training, each dog is matched with the appropriate applicant for that dog.
-The trainer and dog travel to the client’s home to spend 3-5 days educating the client on how to maintain the dog’s training.
+After 5-6 months of training, each dog is matched with the best applicant for that dog, and then trainer and dog travel to the client’s home to spend 3-5 days training the person how to maintain the dog’s training.

 Our dogs have been credited with:

-- Alerting a client to a fire in the kitchen
+- Alerting a woman to a fire in her kitchen

 - Alerting parents to a heart monitor beeping because their infant stopped breathing

-- Enabling a physician for children with autism to treat her patients on the autism spectrum without restraint
+- Enabling a physician for children with autism to treat her patients more easily and without restraint